 - Based on Step 1 above, select the appropriate option from the Application configuration drop-down

 For example, if using the Bioconductor notebook, select the R/Bioconductor configuration.

 - Select Create

-- From the Notebooks page, select the tutorial notebook you want to use
+- From the Analyses page, select the tutorial notebook you want to use

-- Click on the notebook's edit tab and follow the notebook instructions to analyze and visualize the single-cell data
+- Click on the Jupyter Notebook's edit tab and follow the notebook instructions to analyze and visualize the single-cell data

 Congratulations!
 You’ve completed the Intro-to-HCA-data-in-Terra Tutorial.